Home Apartments Transport The Area Athens Guide Parking Blog

 Pizza-style filo

 • Bougatsa — filo with sweet semolina custard, dusted with sugar and cinnamon.
-Thessaloniki origin. €2–€3.
+Especially associated with Thessaloniki. €2–€3.

 • Galaktoboureko — semolina custard baked between filo with hot syrup poured over. €2.50–€3.50.